Gauged Linear Sigma Model in Geometric Phases. I: A Compactification of the Moduli Space

+One can also show that the notion of sequential convergence defined by Definition \ref{defn512} descends to a notion of sequential convergence in the moduli space $\ov{\mc M}{}_{g, n}^r(V, G, W, \mu)$.
 We explain why the notion of sequential convergence induces a unique topology on the moduli spaces.
-The reason is similar to the case of Gromov--Witten theory and it has been fully explained in \cite[Section 5.6]{McDuff_Salamon_2004} in the context for pseudoholomorphic spheres.
-In the current setting, since we can regard solutions to the gauged Witten equation as special vortices over cylindrical ends with structure group $\ubar K$, the topology is induced in the same way as \cite[Section 5]{Venugopalan_quasi}.
+The reason is similar to the case of Gromov--Witten theory and it has been explained in \cite[Section 5.6]{McDuff_Salamon_2004} and \cite{McDuff_Salamon_erratum_2} in the context for pseudoholomorphic spheres.
+In our case, since we can regard solutions to the gauged Witten equation as vortices with structure group $\ubar K$, the topology is induced in the same way as \cite[Section 5]{Venugopalan_quasi}.
 We state the result as the following proposition.

-\begin{prop} Define a topology on $\ov{\mc M}{}_{g, n}^r(X, G, W, \mu)$ as follows.
-A subset of $\ov{\mc M}{}_{g, n}^r(X, G, W, \mu)$ is closed if it is closed under the sequential convergence.
-Then this topology is Hausdorff, first countable, and the set of converging sequences in this topology coincides with the set of converging sequences defined by Definition \ref{defn613}. \end{prop}
+\begin{prop} Define a topology on $\ov{\mc M}{}_{g, n}^r(V, G, W, \mu)$ as follows.
+A subset of $\ov{\mc M}{}_{g, n}^r(V, G, W, \mu)$ is closed if it is closed under the sequential convergence.
+Then this topology is Hausdorff, first countable, and its set of converging sequences coincides with the set of converging sequences defined by Definition \ref{defn512}. \end{prop}

-The next job is to prove the compactness.
-It suffices to prove sequential compactness.
-Thanks to the uniform $C^0$ bound proved in Theorem \ref{thm511}, the problem can be reduced to the situation of \cite{Venugopalan_quasi}.
+The next task is to prove the (sequential) compactness.

 \begin{thm} \begin{enumerate}